The Fitness to Practise Committee (FtPC) hears cases where a pharmacy professional's fitness to practise is alleged to be impaired.

 In a hearing, the GPhC has to prove the facts alleged against a pharmacy professional.
 The standard of proof which applies is the ‘balance of probabilities'.
 This means that the committee will find an alleged fact ‘proved’ if it decides, after hearing the evidence, that it is more likely than not to have happened.
 This is not the same as the standard of proof in a criminal court, which is ‘so that you are sure’.

-Any interim measures will take effect immediately and can cover the 28 day appeal period.
+Any interim measures will take effect immediately.
 If the pharmacy professional appeals against the decision, they will stay in force until that appeal is decided.

 Once the hearing has ended, there may be a review hearing on another date.
 This depends on the sanction and circumstances of the case.

-You can find out more about sanctions, interim measures and review hearings in Good decision making: fitness to practise hearings and sanctions guidance.
+You can find out more about sanctions, interim measures and review hearings in Good decision making: fitness to practise hearings and sanctions guidance [PDF 965 KB]; and its equivalent Welsh version: Gwneud penderfyniadau da: Gwrandawiadau addasrwydd ymarfer a chanllaw sancsiynau [853 KB]

 The GPhC must tell the Professional Standards Authority (PSA), who oversee organisations that register and regulate people working in health and social care, about all final fitness to practise decisions.
-The PSA may refer a fitness to practise case to the High Court of Justice in England and Wales, or the Court of Session in Scotland, if they believe that a decision taken by the fitness to practise committee has been unduly lenient and does not protect the public.
+The PSA may refer a fitness to practise case to the High Court of Justice in England and Wales, or the Court of Session in Scotland, if they believe that a decision taken by the FtPC has been unduly lenient and does not protect the public.

 We have published guidance that explains how to apply for restoration to the register after being removed by a fitness to practise committee.
 It also includes information about restoration hearings, how decisions are made and the outcomes which committees can decide on.

-If a concern about your fitness to practise is referred to the fitness to practise committee, we will write to you to explain the details.
-You can find out more in our factsheet Advice and support for pharmacy professionals involved in the FtP process.
+If a concern about their fitness to practise is referred to the FtPC, we will write to the professional to explain the process to be followed.
+Our factsheet Advice and support for pharmacy professionals involved in the FtP process, [PDF 473 KB], provides more details.